-Section 1: Purpose of Course
+Chapter 1: Introduction

-Developing and investing in real estate can be an exciting and rewarding experience. lt provides the opportunity to get involved deeply in your community working with area businesses. residents, and Real government. estate developing requires strong relationships with community leaders, architects and engineers, brokers, lawvers, financers, and potential tenants.
+Purpose of Course

+Developing and investing in real estate can be an exciting and rewarding experience. lt provides the opportunity to get deeply involved in vour community working with area residents, businesses, and government.
+Real estate requires developing strong relationships with community leaders, architects and engineers, contractors, brokers, lawyers, financers, and potential tenants.
 It also will challenge you to partner and think creatively to solve problems, tap into your sense of good design, understand building construction, draft smart legal agreements, and analyze financials.
-Done well, at the end of all of this, you will have a product that is not just visible to you, but will change the landscape of the community, provide a value to residents and businesses, and deliver a decent financial return to you.
+Done well, at the end of all of this, you will have a product that is not just visible to you, but will change the landscape of the community, provide value to residents and businesses, and deliver a decent financial return to you and your investors.